 - 4B201.
-Status of Collecting Bank as Agent; Applicability of Article; Item Indorsed By a Bank or "Pay Any Bank". - (a) Unless a contrary intent clearly appears and before final payment is made for an item, thea collecting bank, with respect to an item, is an agent or sub-agent of the owner of the item.
-This provision applies regardless of the form of indorsement or lack of indorsement and even though credit given for the item is subject to immediate withdrawal as of right or is in fact withdrawn; but the continuance of ownership of an item by its owner and any rights of the owner to proceeds of the item are subject to rights of a collecting bank, such as those resulting from outstanding advances on the item and rights of recoupment or setoff.
+Status of Collecting Bank as Agent and Provisional Status of Credits; Applicability of Article; Item Indorsed By a Bank or "Pay Any Bank". - (a) Unless a contrary intent clearly appears and before the time that a settlement given by a collecting bank for an item is or becomes final final payment is made for an item, thea collecting bank, with respect to an item, is an agent or sub-agent of the owner of the item and any settlement given for the item is provisional.
+This provision applies regardless of the form of indorsement or lack of indorsement and even though credit given for the item is subject to immediate withdrawal as of right or is in fact withdrawn; - but the continuance of ownership of an item by its owner and any rights of the owner to proceeds of the item are subject to rights of a collecting bank, such as those resulting from outstanding advances on the item and rights of recoupment or setoff.
 If an item is handled by banks for purposes of presentment, payment, collection, or return, the relevant provisions of this Article apply even though action of the parties clearly establishes that a particular bank has purchased the item and is the owner of it. - (b) After an item has been indorsed by a bank or with the words "pay any bank" or the like, only a bank may acquire the rights of a holder until the item has been: - (1) returned to the customer initiating collection; or - (2) specially indorsed by a bank to a person who is not a bank.

-Reporter=s Notes
+Reporter=S Notes

 - 1. 4-201(a) is revised to remove references to provisional settlement. - 2.
-4-201(b) is revised to add the rules for indorsement by banks from Regulation CC, '229.35(c).
+4-201(b) is revised to add the rules for indorsement by banks from Regulation CC, ' 229.35(c).

-4B202.
-Responsibility for Collection or Return; When Action Timely.

-- (a) A collecting bank or returning bank must exercise ordinary care in: - (1) presenting an item or sending it for presentment; - (2) sending notice of dishonor or nonpayment or returning an item other than a documentary draft after learning that the item has not been paid or accepted, as the case may be; and - (3) notifying its transferor of any loss or delay in transit within a reasonable time after discovery thereof. - (b) A bank exercises ordinary care under subsection (a) by taking proper action before its midnight deadline following receipt of an item, notice, or settlement.
+- 4B202.
+Responsibility for Collection or Return; When Action Timely. - (a) A collecting collecting bank or returning bank must exercise ordinary care in: - (1) presenting an item or sending it for presentment; - (2) sending notice of dishonor or nonpayment or returning an item other than a documentary draft to the bank's transferor after learning that the item has not been paid or accepted, as the case may be; and - (3) settling for an item when the bank receives final settlement; and - (4) notifying its transferor of any loss or delay in transit within a reasonable time after discovery thereof. - (b) A-collecting bank exercises ordinary care under subsection (a) by taking proper action before its midnight deadline following receipt of an item, notice, or settlement.
 Taking proper action within a reasonably longer time may constitute the exercise of ordinary care, but the bank has the burden of establishing timeliness. - (c) Subject to subsection (a)(1), a bank is not liable for the insolvency, neglect, misconduct, mistake, or default of another bank or person or for loss or destruction of an item in the possession of others or in transit.

 - 1. Subsections (a) and (b) are revised to clarify that they apply both to collecting banks and returning banks.
 It also reflects a view that the duty should apply to all banks that take the specified actions, whether they are themselves collecting or returning banks, or instead simply agents for those banks. - 2.
 Subsection (a)(2) is revised to accommodate the concept of direct return by a payor bank. - 3.
-Former subsection (a)(3) is removed because it seems confusing and unnecessary with the removal of provisions related to provisional settlement.
+Former subsection (a)(3) is removed because it seems confusing and unnecessary with the removal of provisions

 4B204.
-Methods of Sending and Presenting; Sending Directly to Payor Bank.
+Methods of Sending and Presenting;- Sending Directly to Payor Bank.